Shepherd's Purse Tee

 Sleeves are worked first to avoid swatching!
 The back is worked from the top down and the front is worked from the foundation chain of the back (with full row neckline shaping) down.
 Sleeves are slip stitched to the body.
 Sleeves and side seams are slip stitched closed.

-Designed to be worn with lots of ease (between 10cm/4in and 15cm/6in) at the bust.
-The sleeves are designed to be fitted (around 3cm/1in ease) but if you prefer a looser sleeve or find your bust size doesn’t correlate to your upper arm measurement then you can make a sleeve of a different size.
+Designed to be worn with lots of ease (between 10cm/4in and 15cm/6in) at the chest.
+The sleeves are designed to be fitted (around 3cm/1in ease) but if you prefer a looser sleeve or find your chest size doesn’t correlate to your upper arm measurement then you can make a sleeve of a different size.

-Joanne has 100cm/39in bust and wears a size M cropped version.
+Joanne has 100cm/39in chest and wears a size M cropped version.

 All of our patterns are sized from XS to 5X.
 We also include guidance within our patterns for altering to fit different body shapes.
 And if that's not enough, check out our free guide to making garments that fit.Download Our Free Guide →